Psalm 122: Judaism

-Psalm 122 is recited following Mincha between Sukkot and Shabbat Hagadol.
+Psalm 122 is recited in some communities following Mincha between Sukkot and Shabbat Hagadol.
 It is also recited on Shabbat Nachamu (the Shabbat after Tisha B'Av) in some traditions.

 It is recited on Yom Yerushalayim in the Conservative Jewish tradition due to the psalmist speaking of a united Jerusalem.

-Verses 7–9 are part of Talmud Brachos 64a.
+Verses 7–9 are cited in Talmud Brachos 64a, which has been incorporated into various parts of the liturgy.

-Orthodoxy

-As one of the Songs of Ascents (known in the Orthodox Church as the Eighteenth Kathisma), the Psalm is read towards the start of Vespers on weekdays during the 1st, 2nd, 3rd, 4th and 6th weeks of Great Lent, between September 22 and December 19, between January 15 and The Sunday of the Prodigal Son, and on all Fridays except Good Friday, except when these days either form part of an All-night vigil or fall the day after one.

 Catholic Church

-According to the rule of St. Benedict set to 530, this Psalm was traditionally performed during the third act of the week, that is to say Tuesday – Saturday after Psalm 120 (119) and Psalm 121 (120).
+According to the Rule of St. Benedict, this Psalm was to be recited during the third act of the week, that is to say on Tuesday through Saturday, after Psalm 120 (119) and Psalm 121 (120).

-In the Liturgy of the Hours today, Psalm 122 is recited or sung at Vespers on Saturday of the fourth week.
-In the liturgy of the Mass, it is recited on the feast of Christ the King, the first Sunday of Advent in year A and the 34th Sunday in Ordinary Time in year C.
+In the Liturgy of the Hours in general use today, Psalm 122 is recited or sung at Vespers on the Saturday of the fourth week of the four-week cycle.
+It is also used at Second Vespers in the Common texts for the feasts of both the Blessed Virgin Mary and of all Holy Women.

+In the liturgy of the Mass, it is recited on the feast of Christ the King, the first Sunday of Advent in year A in the three-year cycle of Sunday readings and on the 34th Sunday in Ordinary Time in year C.